Pochury Naga: Daughters

 The birth of a girl child may not be favoured compared to a boy child in the patriarchal form of society but not unwelcome.
-Even the girl children were regarded both by the society and family.
-She helps her mother in domestic works and field.
+Even the girl children were regarded both by society and family.
+She helps her mother with domestic work and the field.

 During Nazu festival (festival celebrated by Meluri-Lephori group) young girls will go and wash at the well/pond.
 Right after their return, they would cook a special food and feast.
 Boys are forbidden to eat this food.

 Once a woman is married off and settled, two of her brothers are entrusted to look into her well–being.
 They are required to give help and assistance during times of needs.

 Inheritance

-In a Patriarchal form of society, all the properties were inherited by the male child.
-Since Pochury society is a Patriarchal society woman does not have any right to inherit any property of her father which were passed down by her father's forefathers.
+In a patriarchal form of society, all the properties were inherited by the male child.
+Since Pochury society is a patriarchal society, women do not have any right to inherit any property of their father, which was passed down by their father's forefathers.
 Even if there is no male child in the family, the relative of the man will inherit the entire property.

-A rich parent gifts their girl child with both moveable and immovable properties which are bought or earned by them.
+A rich parent gifts their girl child with both movable and immovable properties which are bought or earned by them.